Keeping your home secure can be a daunting task with a lot of options available in the market.

-- Two-way communication – despite where you are, you can interact through your phone because it comes with built-in microphone and speakers.
+- Two-way communication – despite where you are, you can interact through your phone because it comes with a built-in microphone and speakers.
 Such a relief at an affordable price.

-- Cloud storage – Nest offers cloud storage for 30-days trial to let you enjoy free storage.
+- Cloud storage – Nest offers cloud storage for a 30-days trial to let you enjoy free storage.

-- HD recording – it offers vivid 1080p resolution to capture minute details under any weather condition.
+- HD recording – it offers a vivid 1080p resolution to capture minute details under any weather condition.

 - Night vision – you do not have to worry about literally anything with Nest.
 Its night vision camera records details even in the dark.